 Throughout his career, Blitzer has interviewed some of history's most notable figures, including U.S. Presidents Barack Obama, George W. Bush, Bill Clinton, George H.W.
 Bush, Ronald Reagan, Jimmy Carter and Gerald Ford.
 Blitzer has also interviewed many foreign leadersthe Dalai Lama, Pakistani President Asif Ali Zardari, former Soviet President Mikhail Gorbachev, former British Prime Minister Margaret Thatcher, former South African President Nelson Mandela, among them.

-Most recently, Blitzer was recognized as the sixth recipient of the Urbino Press Award from the Italian Embassy for his excellence in journalism.
+In March 2014, he will be awarded the Sol Taishoff Award for Excellence in Broadcast Journalism by the National Press Foundation.
+Last year, he was recognized as the eighth recipient of the Urbino Press Award from the Italian Embassy for his excellence in journalism.
 In 2011, Blitzer received the distinguished Leonard Zeidenberg First Amendment Award from The Radio & Television Digital News Foundation, and The Panetta Institute for Public Policys Jefferson-Lincoln Award.

-Among the numerous honors he has received for his reporting, Blitzer was a part of the CNN team to earn a 2006 Emmy-award for live coverage on Election Day.
+Among the numerous honors he has received for his reporting, Blitzer was a part of the CNN team to earn a 2012 Emmy award for the networks coverage of the revolution in Egypt, leading up to and including the resignation of Hosni Mubarak.
+In addition, he was also vital to the networks efforts to earn the 2006 Emmy-award for live coverage on Election Day.
 He is also the recipient of the 2004 Journalist Pillar of Justice Award from the Respect for Law Alliance and the 2003 Daniel Pearl Award from the Chicago Press Veterans Association.
 He was also among the teams awarded a George Foster Peabody award for Hurricane Katrina coverage; an Alfred I. duPont Award for coverage of the tsunami disaster in Southeast Asia; and an Edward R. Murrow Award for CNNs coverage of the Sept.
 11 terrorist attacks in 2001.
 Furthermore, Blitzer is the recipient of an Emmy Award from The National Academy of Television Arts and Sciences for his 1996 coverage of the Oklahoma City bombing and a Golden CableACE from the National Academy of Cable Programming for his and CNNs coverage of the Persian Gulf War.

 Blitzer has authored two books, Between Washington and Jerusalem: A Reporter's Notebook (Oxford University Press, 1985) and Territory of Lies (Harper and Row, 1989)cited by The New York Times Book Review as one of the most notable books of 1989.